 Build to sell (even if you don’t plan on selling).

 A lot of founders wind up selling for a lot of different reasons.
-But not only does building your business in a way that’s easy to sell help with a potential sales process down the road, it also typically makes it easier to run your business.
+But not only does building your business in a way that’s easy to sell help with a potential sales process (and your SaaS valuation) down the road, it also typically makes it easier to run your business.
 That’s because “building to sell” is just another way of saying you have your shit together.